 Compared with the 526 miles that Coastal Highway 1 extends through Maine, this next scenic drive is just 10 miles long, but it still delivers beautiful views of the Atlantic Ocean.
 Winding around the southern coast of Aquidneck Island, this scenic drive begins near Fort Adams State Park and ends with the impressive seaside mansions of Newport.

 During your drive, you can see the cream-and-tan Castle Hill Lighthouse and the colorful, kite-filled Brenton Point State Park.
-And if you want to stretch your legs, take a stroll along the Cliff Walk that extends 3.5 miles along the island’s eastern shore.
+If you want to stretch your legs, take a stroll along the cliff walk that extends 3.5 miles along the island’s eastern shore.

 More than 2,000 miles south of the mountains in Maine are the last 100 miles of U.S. Route 1.
 The Overseas Highway boasts more than 40 bridges and hovers just above the water through the Florida Keys.
 It takes about 4 hours to travel this scenic highway from Miami to Key West, but you’ll want to allow at least another 2 hours in each direction to admire the scenery, inhale the salty breezes, and enjoy conch fritters and a slice of Key lime pie.